2010 New York Giants season: Week 6: vs. Detroit Lions

 Hoping to increase their winning streak the Giants played at home ground for an NFC duel with the Lions.
-In the first quarter the Giants trailed early as QB Shaun Hill made a 14-yard TD pass to WR Nate Burleson.
-They replied when RB Brandon Jacobs got a 4-yard TD run.
-They took the lead with QB Eli Manning making a 33-yard TD pass to WR Mario Manningham.
+In the first quarter the Giants trailed early as quarterback Shaun Hill made a 14-yard touchdown pass to wide receiver Nate Burleson.
+They replied when running back Brandon Jacobs got a 4-yard touchdown run.
+They took the lead with quarterback Eli Manning making a 33-yard touchdown pass to wide receiver Mario Manningham.
 The lead was cut when kicker Jason Hanson nailed a 50-yard field goal.
-The Giants continued to score in the 3rd quarter with Manning finding TE Travis Beckum on a 1-yard TD pass.
-The Lions responded in the 4th quarter with QB Drew Stanton completing an 87-yard TD pass to WR Calvin Johnson, but the Giants pulled away with Jacobs making a 6-yard TD run.
+The Giants continued to score in the third quarter with Manning finding tight end Travis Beckum on a 1-yard touchdown pass.
+The Lions responded in the fourth quarter with quarterback Drew Stanton completing an 87-yard touchdown pass to wide receiver Calvin Johnson, but the Giants pulled away with Jacobs making a 6-yard touchdown run.
 The Lions tried to rally but only came away with another 50-yard field goal by Hanson giving the Giants the win.

 With the win, the Giants improved to 4–2.